Ship live translations

 Clear the translation log.

-Get detailed transcript data for a specific session (seq, original, translated, timings).
+Get detailed transcript history for a single session (all utterances, translations, timing).

 User Management

-Requires user_management permission.
-Create a new role with specified permissions.
+Create a new role with specified permissions (requires user_management permission).

 SDK